CRI-Project/back-end-design/README.md

 │       │   ├── java
 │       │   │   └── com
 │       │   │       └── lzz
-│       │   │           ├── ClimateRabbitmqApplication.java
+│       │   │           ├── ClimateRabbitmqApplication.java (start project as a producer in rabbitmq)
 │       │   │           └── rabbitmq
 │       │   │               ├── config
-│       │   │               │   └── RabbitmqConfig.java
+│       │   │               │   └── RabbitmqConfig.java (create exchanges and queues when we first request the method but find that there do not exist some)
 │       │   │               ├── controller
 │       │   │               │   └── SentDataController.java
 │       │   │               ├── entity